Tai-Hsien/Mesh_Labeler/README.md

 When you satisfy the selected cells, press "e" to execute the change which assigns the value of *active label* on those selected cells.
 Please follow the colormap in the bottom window to assign/fix the label of each cell for a dental tooth model.

--   2nd Fix Way: Change all cells with a specific label number one shot
+-   2nd way: Change all cells with a specific label number one shot

 In this way, we can entirely change cells those labels are a specific value to be another value.
 There are two textboxes on the middle-right side.
 Once they read valid label numbers, click "Change!"